Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 Here are the three high-level core solutions for an International SEO setup:

-1. Multiple domains, each individually targetting that market and language
+1. Multiple domains, each individually targeting that market and language

 2. One single domain, where the languages live within their own sub-folder